michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - n: the power of retaining liquid
 - n: the power of retaining and recalling past experience
 ### Family
+- retention: retentions+
-retention: retentions+;retain: retained, retainer, retaining, retains, retention, retentive;retainer: retainers;retentive: retentively, retentiveness, retentivity, unretentive
+- retain: retained, retainer, retaining, retains, retention, retentive
+- retainer: retainers
+- retentive: retentively, retentiveness, retentivity, unretentive
 ### Examples
 - It does not include a “retention award” of more than $200,000.
 - Retention rates at the company are high, and management tends to promote from within.